mgoltzsche/khelm/README.md

 #### Caching Helm Charts and repository index files

 When external Helm Charts are used the download of their repositories' index files and of the charts itself can take a significant amount of time that adds up when running multiple functions or calling a function frequently during development.
-To speed this up caching can be enabled by mounting a host directory to `/helm` within the function container as shown [here](example/kpt/cache-dependencies).
+To speed this up caching can be enabled by mounting a host directory into the container at `/helm`, e.g. `kpt fn run --mount "type=bind,src=$HOME/.khelm,dst=/helm,rw=true" .` as also shown [here](example/kpt/cache-dependencies).
+_Please be aware that the presence of `/helm/repository/repositories.yaml` enables a strict repository policy by default (see [repository configuration](#repository-configuration))._
+_Therefore, to be independent of existing Helm 2 installations, a host's `~/.helm` directory should not be mounted to `/helm` in most cases._

 ### kustomize exec plugin